 Why stock feed-trained bass

 When it comes to stocking Largemouth Bass into private ponds, it has become increasingly common to stock fish large enough to break out the fishing gear the day after fish are stocked into their pond.
 The most common way this goal is reached is with pellet-feed-trained Largemouth Bass from a hatchery - like the fish shown above.
-Stocking these fish has its benefits yes, but it also has its drawbacks.
+Stocking these fish has its benefits, yes, but it also has its drawbacks.

 How to feed-train bass

-First off, Largemouth Bass as a species do not become as accustomed to consuming a pelleted feed as easy as Bluegill or Channel Catfish.
+First off, Largemouth Bass as a species do not become as accustomed to consuming a pelleted feed as easily as Bluegill or Channel Catfish.
 Bass have to trained from the time they are fry to accept a pelleted feed.
 This is because their predatory instinct is so strong that if offered any natural forage in lieu of a pelleted feed they will never utilize the pelleted ration.
 At the hatchery, these fish are fed a pelleted ration every day until they reach an average size of 1 lb.
-By this time the fish are highly accustom to consuming only this pelleted food source.
+By this time the fish are highly accustomed to consuming only this pelleted food source.

 The pros of feed-trained bass

 The obvious benefit to stocking these fish is the advanced size.
 These fish, just like a normal Bass, put up a fight that any angler would enjoy.
 Their larger size increases their heartiness and improves the success rate of stocking.
 Also, because they are feed trained they will not put an immediate strain on your forage fish population.